woodstockcs/labs/vigenere-python/README.md

 ## Déjà vu

 As you may have gleaned already, the basic idea for this cipher is strikingly similar to the idea underlying Caesar's cipher.
-As such, our code from Caesar seems like a good place to begin, so feel free to start by replacing the entire contents of `vigenere.c`, at right, with your solution to `caesar.c`.
+As such, our code from Caesar seems like a good place to begin, so feel free to start by replacing the entire contents of `vigenere.py`, at right, with your solution to `caesar.py`.

 One difference between Caesar's and Vigenère's ciphers is that the key for Vigenère's cipher is a series of letters, rather than a number.
-So let's make sure that the user actually gave us a keyword!
+So first, let's make sure that the user actually gave us a keyword!

+{% spoiler "Hints" %}

 Modify the check you implemented in Caesar to instead ensure every character of the keyword is alphabetic, rather than a digit.
-If any of them isn't, print `Usage: ./vigenere keyword` and return a non-zero value as we did before.
-If they are all alphabetic, after checking you should print `Success` and then, `return 0;` immediately (for now), since our enciphering code is not quite ready to work just yet, so we won't have our program execute it.
+If any of them isn't, print `Usage: python vigenere.py keyword` and return a non-zero value as we did before.
+If they are all alphabetic, after checking you should print `Success` and then, `exit(0);` immediately (for now), since our enciphering code is not quite ready to work just yet, so we won't have our program execute it.

 Sample behavior:

 ```
-$ ./vigenere alpha
+$ python vigenere.py alpha
 Success
 ```

 or

 ```
-$ ./vigenere 123
+$ python vigenere.py 123
 Usage: ./vigenere keyword
 ```

-{% spoiler "Hints" %}

-* Recall that the `string.h` header file contains a number of useful functions that work with strings.
-See [CS50 Reference](https://reference.cs50.net/)'s menu for some!
-* Recall that we can use a loop to iterate over each character of a string if we know its length.
-* Recall that the `ctype.h` header file contains a number of useful functions that tell us things about characters.
-See [CS50 Reference](https://reference.cs50.net/)'s menu for some!

 {% endspoiler %}